Nigerians outraged by electricity tariff hike – DW – 04/09/2024

 Nigerians outraged by electricity tariff hikeApril 9, 2024

 Nigerian companies were quick to express their anger at this hike in tariffs.
-The manufacturing sector in particular has warned that many businesses could go bankrupt following the move, and has called for a reversal of the move.
+The manufacturing sector in particular has warned that many businesses could go bankrupt following the move, and has called for a reversal.

-"I must tell you that as of today, before the introduction of the tariff increase, the government was subsidising nothing less than 67 percent of the cost of producing, transmitting and distributing electricity in Nigeria."
+"I must tell you that as of today, before the introduction of the tariff increase, the government was subsidising nothing less than 67% of the cost of producing, transmitting and distributing electricity in Nigeria."

 Nigeria's complex energy crisis